simonmichael/hledger_site/download.md

   <img alt="installs" src="https://img.shields.io/badge/installs_hledger-1.16.1-brightgreen.svg" />
 </div>
 <div class="builder-text">
-  The hledger-install script requires only bash.
+  The hledger-install script is a robust install method that requires only <a href=https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29">bash</a>.
-  It's good practice to inspect the script and satisfy yourself that it's safe before running it.
-  It runs stack or cabal for you, installing stack if needed.
-  It installs the main hledger tools plus some addons (hledger-iadd, hledger-interest).
+  It runs stack or cabal for you, installing stack if you have neither, and installs all the main hledger tools and some addons, in ~/.local/bin or ~/.cabal/bin.
 </div>
 <div class="builder-command">
   curl -sO https://raw.githubusercontent.com/simonmichael/hledger/master/hledger-install/hledger-install.sh <br>
-  less hledger-install.sh <br>
+  less hledger-install.sh <em style="margin-left:1em; font-weight:normal;"># good practice: inspect scripts before running</em><br>
   bash hledger-install.sh
 </div>